aarontran/g309.2-0.6/xmm/README.md

 Spectrum fits: you'll have to configure a lot of stuff by hand unfortunately.
 Still working on it.

+    g309_models.py
-    fitter_port.py (replaces fitter.tcsh, but still in works), wrapper for xspec_fit_g309.py
+    g309_fits.py (replaces fitter.tcsh, but still in works), wrapper for xspec_fit_g309.py

-Note strong dependencies on:
+    # Dependencies:
     ExtractedSpectrum.py
     xspec_utils.py

-ExtractedSpectrum specifies the interface for addressing spectrum files, getting BACKSCAL values, etc.  So, again, it may need tweaking...
+    nice_tables.py

-Alternative, background subtraction and fit (not well-tested):
+Alternative, background subtraction and fit (not well-tested or explored):

     spec_subtract
     snr_sbkg.xcm